cabo/omap/draft-bormann-cbor-cddl-ordered-multi-maps.md

 (multi)map, i.e., data items that present the same set of key/value pairs in different orders are equivalent.

-Note that the ability to specify specific ("uniform") types is provided by the ability to specify the target type, as in the example above.
+Note that the ability to specify specific ("homogeneous") types is provided by the ability to specify the target type, as in the example above.

 Note that there is not strictly a need to define a control operator for building